mohdjuwaiser/bwallet-faq/threats.rst

 The BWallet's chassis is sealed using ultrasound.
 Opening the BWallet without destroying the case is nearly impossible.

-What happens if the SatoshiLabs servers are hacked and the firmware signing key is stolen?
+What happens if the Bidixing servers are hacked and the firmware signing key is stolen?
 ==========================================================================================

 First off, this won't happen ;).
-The SatoshiLabs master key is kept very safe.
-However, you don't need to rely on the SatoshiLabs signature.
+The Bidixing master key is kept very safe.
+However, you don't need to rely on the Bidixing signature.
 You can `verify the build yourself <https://github.com/trezor/trezor-mcu/blob/master/README.rst>`_.
 Our hope is that a few trusted BWallet users will make a habit of verifying firmware checksums.
 If you are concerned about this, we suggest making a habit of checking `our blog <http://satoshilabs.com/news>`_ or social news channels such as `reddit <http://www.reddit.com/r/BWallet>`_ before applying any updates.
 If there ever was a problem with the firmware not matching the source code, you can be sure someone will have written about it.

 You don't need to worry about the firmware being updated by a computer virus.
 Your BWallet will ask you to manually confirm the update before anything is written to the BWallet's memory.

-What happens if the SatoshiLabs shuts down?
+What happens if the Bidixing shuts down?
 ===========================================

 There are no such plans because we love bitcoin, but even if we had to close down, there's nothing to worry about.